vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.6 `ScanResultBuilder`

 `ScanResultBuilder` is the intended scanner authoring API.
 It creates assets, explicit collections, facts, diagnostics, source annotations, and extracted sources.
 It tracks reserved handles and validates that referenced handles were committed.
+Parsers can append directly to its diagnostic collection instead of creating a temporary vector and copying diagnostics back into the result.

 This is a major readability win for format code.